bookofproofs/bookofproofs.github.io/_sources/history/18th-century/morgan-william.md

 * Morgan's analysis is not quite right as he assumes that if two lives, xxx and yyy (xxx being the younger life) both die within a given year (having both been alive at the start of the year), then the probability of yyy dying first is always ½.
 * William Morgan became well-known in insurance circles and by the end of the 18th  century he had established himself as the pre-eminent actuary in the U.K. He was consulted by Government when the National Debt Office began the sale of annuities in 1808.
 * Although he did not know it, Morgan had produced X-rays 110 years before Röntgen in 1895.
-* William's uncle Richard Price had been an adviser to the Society from 1768.
 * William's first son, also called William Morgan (1791-1818), entered Equitable Life but died at the age of 28.
-* William's fourth son, Arthur Morgan (1801-1870), FRS, succeeded his father in 1830 as Actuary to Equitable Life holding the position for another 40 years.
 * William Morgan's grandson, also called William Morgan (1831-1897), entered the Equitable but was never the Actuary.
 * Thus, the Morgan and Price families were associated with Equitable Life for well over 100 years and the name 'Morgan' is, in actuarial circles, forever associated with Equitable Life.